 Most brands benefit from:

 Established teams might add PPC ads, a structured email program, or affiliate campaigns.
-Meanwhile, newer teams often start with organic search, content, and basic social profiles while they learn what to do next.
+Meanwhile, newer teams often start with organic search, content, and basic social profiles.

 Step 5: Optimize for mobile experience